Bosch (company): Consumer goods

+Brands in this sector include Dremel, Siemens (under licence), Constructa-Neff, Gaggenau Hausgeräte, and Thermador.

+It is noteworthy that Bosch consumer products are sometimes considered best-in-breed, such as evaluation of dishwashers in 2025 where Bosch-brand machines took the top 4 (and top 5 of 6) evaluations by Consumer Reports.

 Energy and building technology

 The Energy and Building Technology business sector generated of total Bosch Group sales in 2024.
 Its Building Technologies division (formerly Security Systems) has two areas of business: the global product business for security and communications, and the regional integrator business.
 The latter offers services for building security, energy efficiency, and building automation in selected countries.
 Both units focus on commercial applications.
 The products encompass video surveillance, intrusion detection, fire detection, and voice-alarm systems, as well as access control and professional audio and conference systems.

 The Thermotechnik GmbH Thermotechnology division offers systems for air conditioning, hot water, and decentralized energy management.
 It provides heating systems and energy management for residential buildings, water heaters, and commercial and industrial heating and air-conditioning systems.
 The Bosch Global Service Solutions division offers outsourcing for business processes and services, primarily for customers in the automotive, travel, and logistics industries and in information and communications technology.
 Within Bosch, it also provides shared-service functions.
 Robert Bosch Smart Home GmbH offers web-enabled, app-controlled products for the home.
 Brands within this sector included Dynacord, Telex, Worcester Bosch, Electro-Voice, and Junkers.
 In 2025, the security/communications/conference systems business unit, which included brands Electro-Voice and Dynacord, was sold to Triton Partners, an investment firm, based in Duke Street, London to be operated as Keenfinity Group.